A Beginner’s Guide To Using Smartphones For Seniors

 Easy-to-use apps help you stay connected, healthy, and entertained, so choose what you feel comfortable with, such as:

-• Utilities: Flashlight apps or magnifier apps.
+• Utility flashlight apps or magnifier apps.

 Troubleshooting Common Issues.